VilnaCRM-Org/php-service-template/README.md

 If this isn't passing, is there something you can do to help?

+## Repository Synchronization

+This template is automatically synchronized with other repositories in our ecosystem.
+Whenever changes are made to the template, those changes are propagated to dependent projects, ensuring they stay up to date with the latest improvements and best practices.

+We use this synchronization feature, for example, in the [user-service](https://github.com/VilnaCRM-Org/user-service) repository.

+The synchronization is powered by the [actions-template-sync](https://github.com/AndreasAugustin/actions-template-sync) GitHub Action, which automates the process of propagating updates from this template to other projects.

 ## Security
 Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.